Omariibrahem/Omariibrahem/README.md

 ## 🧑‍💻 About Me

-I'm a passionate and committed Cloud Engineer in training, with hands-on experience across multiple cloud providers and DevOps tools.
+I'm a passionate and committed Cloud & DevOps Engineer, with hands-on experience across multiple cloud providers and DevOps tools.
 I thrive on solving infrastructure challenges, learning continuously, and sharing knowledge with others.

 - 💼 Intern at **Konecta** & **BARQ**
 - 👨‍🏫 Instructor at **DECI (Digital Egypt Cubs Initiative)** & **Malvern Homeschooling**